SkylineCommunications/dataminer-docs/release-notes/Cube/Cube_10.2.11.md

 <!-- Main Release Version 10.1.0 [CU20]/10.2.0 [CU8] - Feature Release Version 10.2.11 -->

 A number of enhancements have been made to the procedure called to determine whether a shape is clickable.
-When you hover over a clickable shape, the shape will be highlighted and the mouse pointer will change into a hand cursor.

 ### Fixes